AI Ethics: Navigating the Challenges of Artificial Intelligence

 4. Avoiding Harmful Consequences

-Key Ethical Issues in AI
+Key Ethical Issues in Artificial Intelligence (AI):

 The rapid evolution of AI technologies has raised several ethical concerns.
 Here are the key issues that need to be addressed: